"Two hundred thousand dollars is a lot of money. We're gonna have to earn it."

 Chekhov's Gunman: Subverted.
 One of the bounty hunters Tuco shot in his establishing moment loses his arm, spends his time off-screen learning how to shoot with his off hand and comes after Tuco for revenge.
 He is anticlimactically killed by Tuco while ranting about how much he is going to enjoy his revenge.

 Dressing as the Enemy: Subverted, Tuco and Blondie put on a Confederate uniform but it backfires when they encounter a soldier column.
-The column is initially identified as Confederate but it turns out they are from the Union army; the dust covering their attire made it look the opposite.
+The column is initially identified as Confederate because of their grey uniforms but it turns out they are from the Union army; the dust covering their dark blue attire made it look the opposite.

 Tuco: God's on our side because he hates the yanks too!
 Blondie: God's not on our side because he hates idiots also.